mv5903/partyfy/readme.md

 Have both of your friends sign into the app, set up a username, authenticate with Spotify, then add your friends through the friends icon on the top right.
 Be sure to enable "unattended queues", which will allow your friends to search Spotify for a song and add it to your queue.

 ## Why can't I queue anything?
 The page to get my app into production mode on Spotify's Developer Dashboard is currently broken, so the app may not work as intended.
-I aplogogize and will get that working as soon as I can.
+I aplogize and will get that working as soon as I can.